safl/chplforpyp-docs/docs/source/basics.rst

 |    :language: python                             | |    :language: c                                    |
 +--------------------------------------------------+-+----------------------------------------------------+

+.. note:: ``Domains`` an unfamiliar concept!

     The array syntax and semantics should be easy to follow.
 The interesting thing to notice is the use of ``.domain`` when doing indexed iteration.
 A ``domain`` is a powerful concept and you will be very pleased with it once you get to know it.
 However, it does require an introduction.

     A ``domain`` defines a set of indexes.
 When iterating over the domain associated with an array, as in the example above, you effectively iterate over all the indexes of all elements in the array.

-for all elements within the array.
-The above illustrate one convenient aspect of domains, they follow the array around, making it easy to iterate over the index-set.

-Domains are covered in greater detail in section ....
+You might be accustomed to ``0-based`` indexing from Python when using lists and tuples.
+With Chapel you can define whether you want your arrays to be ``0-based`` or ``1-based``.
+    In the example above, the array is ``0-based`` since the indexes are defined by the range ``0..9``.
+If you would prefer ``1-based`` arrays you would define it using the range ``1..10`` instead.

+    This is quite powerful feature.
+When using arrays as abstractions for matrices, you might find it useful to use ``1-based`` indexing and in other situations a different indexing scheme.
+With Chapel you can define the index-set and scheme that is most convenient for the domain you are working within.

 Dictionaries (Associative Arrays)